artinte/deep-learning/README.md

 `project_auto_deal.py` take screenshots of the phone screen using Android ADB, and perform text recognition with the EasyOCR library.

+Its principle is very simple: it uses adb to captures the screen of the mobile phone, performs recognition with EasyOCR, then a text processing model is built to select the next operation, and finally simulates human behavior of using the mobile phone.

 7.3 [Language Modeling](https://artinte.github.io/deep-learning/language_model.html)

 `project_gamma_finetune.py`